 This trailhead of this hike can get extremely busy on a warm, sunny day.
 When I first completed this hike two years ago, the trailhead was almost full by 8am on a weekday.
 In my most recent hike in early January, by 9am the trailhead was half full on a weekend.
 There are plenty of parking spots and overflow parking at different trailheads that connect to Mount Si.

-Mount Si Trailhead is part of a collection of trails in the Mount Si Natural Resource Area.
+Mount Si Trailhead is part of a collection of trails in the Mount Si Natural Resources Conservation Area.
 Hikers can connect to the Mount Teneriffe Trail, Teneriffe Falls, or Little Si.
 The area is also popular for climbers.
 There are a number of rock formations in Boulder Garden Loop Trail which can be found at the Little Si Trailhead between the Mount Si Trail and Little Si Trail.

 Should Mount Si be a 100 Classic Hike of Washington?